 The topic of socially responsible investing (SRI) continues to gain momentum with investors.
 More frequently, we are seeing investors attempt to align their investment portfolios with their institutional mission or personal values.
 How one chooses to implement socially responsible investing can vary, from adhering to the U.S. Conference of Catholic Bishops criteria to mission-specific investments like education or women’s rights.
 “So many of our clients are asking questions about socially responsible investing this year,” says Jeff Mills, Bryn Mawr Trust Wealth Management’s Chief Investment Officer.
 “Between COVID-19, climate change and extreme weather, and social issues like racial and gender equity, many investors are demonstrating new interest in companies that take these complexities into account.”

 As the field grows, several research providers (such as Bloomberg and Morningstar) are gathering more robust data sets and tracking companies on specific SRI metrics.
-With the help of these tools, BMT can carefully construct portfolios that meet any number of socially responsible guidelines.
+With the help of these tools, Bryn Mawr Trust can carefully construct portfolios that meet any number of socially responsible guidelines.
 We are committed to helping all clients connect with your purpose and promise, including through the investment portfolios you create.

 In our experience, investors often choose to implement an SRI focus to align their investment portfolio with their own values.
-BMT has experience building portfolios using a range of tools, including:
+Bryn Mawr Trust has experience building portfolios using a range of tools, including:

 • Negative screens (excluding companies that fit certain criteria),